 South Africa is located at continents southern tip.
-It is bound on the south by 2,798 kilometres (1,739 mi) of coastline stretching along the South Atlantic and Indian Oceans; on the north by the neighbouring countries of Namibia, Botswana, and Zimbabwe; and on the east and northeast by Mozambique and Swaziland; and surrounds the kingdom of Lesotho.
+It is bound on the south by 2,798 kilometres (1,739 mi) of coastline stretching along the South Atlantic and Indian Oceans; on the north by the neighbouring countries of Namibia, Botswana, and Zimbabwe; on the east and northeast by Mozambique and Eswatini, and surrounds the kingdom of Lesotho.

 Republic of South Africa

 1 219 912 sq. km / 471 010 sq. mi.

 South Africa is packed with so much excitement it continues to attract even the most adventurous travellers.
 With fascinating history, incredible wilderness and diverse landscapes, world-class wildlife parks and vibrant multicultural cities offer incredible experiences no matter your itinerary.

 Visit Cape Town, South Africa’s cosmopolitan jewel known as the city that never sleeps.
 Offering incredible beaches, cafés, markets and world-class restaurants in a picture-perfect setting nestled beneath Table Mountain overlooking Robben Island.
 It is famed for its cultural and adventure attractions including Great White Shark safaris, horse riding along the beaches, motor bike tours, Wine Tram tours through picturesque vineyards, wine pairing and whale watching from the world’s best land vantage point to mention a few.
 Cape Town’s spirit, unique sounds and modern tempo creates the ambience for Africa’s Mother City.

 In spectacular contrast, Kruger National Park in the North-East boasts the world’s most significant wildlife sanctuary.
 This two million hectare wildlife reserve offers unrivalled biodiversity with more than 110 reptiles, 500 birds and 145 mammals, all roaming freely within the park borders.